 - KRDN 4.6 Analyze data for assessment and evaluate data to be used in decision-making for continuous quality improvement.

 The attached PDF is the curriculum for students starting in Fall 2016.
 Please note that changes to the curriculum may still occur before the start of the Fall 2017 academic year.
 For the 2016-2017 course catalog, click here.

 Clinical Training - MSN/DPD

-Time spent in a classroom and studying for tests is just one component of a nutrition education.
-As a student pursuing the Master of Science in Nutrition with Didactic Program in Dietetics (MSN/DPD), you also will have the opportunity to put the scientific theories and counseling skills learned in the classroom into practice with supervised clinical training at Bastyr Center for Natural Health.
+Time spent in classrooms and studying for tests is just one component of a nutrition education.
+As a student pursuing the Master of Science in Nutrition with Didactic Program in Dietetics (MSN/DPD), you also will put scientific theories and counseling instruction into practice through supervised clinical training at Bastyr Center for Natural Health.

-This real-world experience prepares you to become a registered dietitian, with guidance through this process by experienced whole-food dietitians from Bastyr's faculty.
+This real-world experience prepares you to become a registered dietitian, with guidance through this process from experienced whole-food dietitians on Bastyr's faculty.

 Diverse Patient Population

-With an average of 35,000 patient visits annually, Bastyr Center offers a valuable opportunity for you to interact with a variety of clients, ranging in age from children to seniors.
-Through this clinical experience, you'll learn to recognize health conditions and assist and support clients in dealing with their concerns, including:
+With an average of 35,000 patient visits annually, Bastyr Center allows student clinicians to interact with a variety of clients, ranging in age from children to seniors.
+Through this clinical experience, you'll learn to recognize health conditions and support clients in dealing with their concerns, including: